awais-w/movie-listings/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

-## Available Scripts
+# Movie listings challenge

 In the project directory, you can run: